 If your ticket is cancelled by the airline or ticketing agency, you are entitled to a full refund of all charges paid in the manner of payment (including credit card fees, but excluding any currency fluctuations).
 Using a credit card may help you get your refund faster.

 Unfortunately, no. While many people are able to happily book and use pricing mistakes, the airline may contact you to cancel or change your ticket (this normally happens within 72 hours, but may take up to a week).
 If an airline cancels your tickets or asks you to pay a price difference, you have to abide by their ruling.
-No one has a right to an error fare price.

 Not at all!
 There can be pricing mistakes for all classes of airfare, including business and first class.
 Those tend to be a bit rarer, as there are fewer seats to go around.
 Also, business and first class error fares are less likely to be honored, as they reflect a larger financial loss to the airline.